notAnotherAverageJoe/NeuraPal/README.md

-Sure, here's a more visually appealing version for your README:

 Handwritten Digit Recognition with Neural Networks Overview
 The neural network we trained specializes in recognizing handwritten digits.
 It assesses its proficiency in identifying digits from 0 to 9 by analyzing the pixel values of input images.